SynCoLFinGer: Synthetic Contactless Fingerprint Generator: Proposed Method

 Camera noise is directly related to illumination and the capturing device.
 The adding of camera noise simulates a capturing device which operates under challenging light conditions (Fig. \ref{fig:environmentalinfluences} (c)).
 During the simulation, the illumination influences the amount of noise generated, whereas darker preconditions lead to more noise.

 Dirt refers to temporary particles on the finger surface which may influence the recognition performance.
 SynCoLFinGer implements the presence of dirt by particles which are randomly distributed over the finger region (Fig. \ref{fig:environmentalinfluences} (d)).
+Finally, slight variations in terms of rotation and scaling are applied to every sample in order to simulated inaccuracies during the segmentation.

 The different masks have different properties in terms of persistence.
 Some properties like the skin color or the fingerprint characteristic itself are highly persistent, whereas others like illumination may change more drastically.
 Some properties like regions of low contrast caused by worn-out fingers are semi-persistent and change after days or weeks.
 For this reason semi-persistent masks are also equipped with an alteration factor which may represent the time between two capturing sessions.